THE DOCTOR-PATIENT CONTRACT

 WHAT I EXPECT...

-For me to work effectively, you need to be honest withn me- and with yourself.
+For me to work effectively, you need to be honest with me- and with yourself.

 When we make a plan (a 'concord'), try to stick to it and if there are problems return to see me early.

-When we do something that needs a review- like a care plan, mental health treatment plan, organising tests- you need to come back for that review in a timely fashion.
-If I call you in for a review because I feel that it is necessary please make the time.
+When we do something that needs a review- like a care plan, mental health treatment plan, organising tests- you need to do your best to come back for that review in a timely fashion.

 I am your Doctor.
-I try to be both friendly and professional.
-In return, please be appropriately friendly and respectful of my role and position.
+I try to be friendly, courteous and professional.
+In return, please be respectful of my role and the constraints within which I work.

 Patience.
 I bend over backwards for my patients.
 I am thorough.
 I try to sort out difficult situations and answer uncertain questions and needs.
 I may run late.
 I may be booked up with appointments.
 I don't discriminate - you might need the extra time that I am willing to put in, too.
-Please be understanding of how I work and of the needs of other patients.
+Please be understanding of how I work and of the needs of other patients, but know that I am always looking at systems to get things working best for me AND for you.

 If I prescribe for you, be careful with that script and use it as intended.

-Respect that I work within the Medicare system with its rules and regulations, including on prescribing.
+Respect that I work within the Medicare and DVA systems with their rules and regulations, including on prescribing.
 Appreciate that I generally understand how the system works and what is reasonable.
-If I don't feel that doing something is either safe or reasonable or indeed legal, then acknowledge that I understand what I am talking about.
-If you think that I have it wrong, or you want to know why I am doing something in the way that I am- just ask!
-I am no closed book.
+If I don't feel that doing something is either safe or reasonable or indeed legal, then acknowledge that I probably understand what I am talking about.
+If you think that I have it wrong, or you want to know why I am doing something in the way that I am- please just ask!

 'Doctor shopping' will not be tolerated.

-Violence or threatening language or behaviour of any kind is a 1-strike offence.
-It will not be tolerated.
+Violence or threatening language or behaviour of any kind is not going to be tolerated.

-Discriminatory remarks or attitudes will not be tolerated.
+Discriminatory remarks and behaviours will not be tolerated in the consulting room.